Wondering what steps are involved in writing a hit song? Here’s an overview of songwriting methods and techniques.

 When I found out that my friend Liz Walker placed in a songwriting contest, I had to interview her.
-I knew she was a writer, but I had no idea she was also a songwriter.
+I knew she was a writer, but I had no idea she was also a songwriter!
 I also didn’t know the first thing about songwriting.

-When I thought of songwriting, I envisioned a bunch of twenty-year-olds sitting around drinking beer and randomly strumming on a guitar.
+Apparently, songwriting doesn’t just involve a bunch of twenty-year-olds sitting around drinking beer and randomly strumming on a guitar.
 While some hit songs are written that way, Liz told me that songwriting is as much about construction and careful editing as writing short stories and novels.

 How songs are written